ASSOCIATION FOR COMMUNITY ORGANIZATION AND SOCIAL ADMINISTRATION

 4.2.4 The terms of Board members shall begin on January 1 and end three years later on December 31.
 Board members, with the exception of the chair and chair-elect (see 4.2.1 above), may serve for two consecutive three (3) year terms.
 After serving for two consecutive terms, Board members must resign from the Board for at least one (1) three-year term, but may be re-elected to the Board following at least one (1) term off the Board.

-4.2.5 Nominations to all Board positions shall be made by a Nominations Committee, a standing committee of the Board.
-The Nominations Committee shall consist of at least three members representing at least three regions, who will be appointed by the Chairperson and the Chairperson Elect collaboratively.
-The Nominations Committee shall meet with the Chairperson and the Chairperson Elect before the annual board and general membership meetings to conduct their responsibilities.
+4.2.5 Nominations to all Board positions shall be made by the Governance Committee, a standing committee of the Board.
 Ballots shall be emailed by the Board Secretary in mid-November of each year in which there are Board members to be elected or Board positions to be filled to ensure that the results are returned no later than December 15th.
 Additional nominations may be made by petition of at least five (5) ACOSA members.

-4.2.6 Ex-officio members of the Board, without formal voting powers, shall include the immediate past chairperson of the Board, the Coordinator of the ACOSA Symposium, the editors of the Journal of Community Practice, and the ACOSA newsletter editor.
+4.2.6 Ex-officio members of the Board, without formal voting powers, shall include the immediate past chairperson of the Board, the Coordinator of the COSA Track at the Annual Program Meeting (APM) of the Council on Social Work Education (CSWE), the editors of the Journal of Community Practice.

 Section 3 – Responsibilities of Members of the Board of Directors